Pebhashi-Tharushika/pebhashi-tharushika/README.md

 <br>

-I'm currently pursuing front-end and back-end software technologies involing software applications development projects as an **Trainee Software Engineer at Institute of Software Engineering - IJSE** .
-I'm a tech enthusiast with passionate about learning and working with new technologies. <br/><br/>
+I'm currently working as a Lecturer and Associate Software Engineer at Institute of Software Engineering - IJSE, where I engage in both front-end and back-end software technologies, contributing to software applications development projects.
+As a tech enthusiast, I'm deeply passionate about learning and working with new technologies.
+I'm committed to refining my skills and staying updated with industry trends. <br/><br/>

 I'm always open to connecting with fellow developers, discussing exciting projects, and exploring collaborative opportunities.
 Feel free to reach out to me via LinkedIn!